hgtonight/vanilladocs/developers/contributing/standards.md

 ## CodeSniffer

 This assumes you have both PEAR and homebrew with PHP 5.5.
+Our standard is in the [Vanilla addons repo](http://github/vanillaforums/addons), where you can submit issues and pull requests.

-1. Get CodeSniffer: `pear install PHP_CodeSniffer`
+1. Get CodeSniffer: `pear install PHP_CodeSniffer`.
-2. Add to bash profile: `export PATH="$(brew --prefix php55)/bin:$PATH"`
+2. Add to bash profile: `export PATH="$(brew --prefix php55)/bin:$PATH"`.
+3. Find CodeSniffer's Standards folder.
+Use `pear config-get php_dir` and go from there.
-3. Symlink `addons/standards` to CodeSniffer's Standards folder as `Vanilla`
+3. Symlink `addons/standards/Vanilla/` to CodeSniffer's Standards folder.
-4. Set Vanilla as your standard: `phpcs --config-set default_standard Vanilla`
+4. Set Vanilla as your standard: `phpcs --config-set default_standard Vanilla`.
-5. Use it: `phpcs /path/to/vanilla`
+5. Use it: `phpcs /path/to/code`.